ruuffian/cis-2111/Lecture 12/Lecture.md

 ### Deterministic Pushdown Automota

 A DPDA is a PDA with exactly 1 transition per input symbol at any given state.
 An example would be the automota that recognizes the language $0^n1^n$.
 An example of an non-deterministic PDA is the automota that recognizes the language $\{L = a^ib^jc^k \thinspace | \thinspace i=j \lor i = k\}$.

+A use case of DPDA is determining if a language has an ambiguous grammar or not.

+If $L = L(P)$ where $P$ is some DPDA, then L is an unambiguous grammar.